- What is UMMS?

 - Dual transponders à a combination of 1. and 2.: a label affixed to the separate item inserted in the test letter

 Depending on your country, you might receive test letters with one to three different transponder types.
 If you will receive an active or dual transponder (please see picture below), please make sure to return these to our production unit by simply using a return envelope provided by us.
-Please insert only one transponder into the return envelope (please note no franking of these envelopes is needed, as these already are Pre Paid!).
+Please insert one or two transponders into the return envelope depending on the instructions that come with them.
+Please note no franking of these envelopes is needed, as these already are Pre Paid!
 It is very important that you will be returning all received active and dual transponders on a regular basis – latest a week after this transponder has been received.
 Passive transponders do not have to be returned.

 (a template of an active / dual transponder)